awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

  An Aurora Serverless DB cluster currently is created in a single Availability Zone \(AZ\)\.
 If that availability zone becomes unavailable, Aurora recreates the cluster in a different AZ\.

 An Aurora Provisioned cluster that is configured for fast failover recovers in approximately 60 seconds\.
-Although Aurora Serverless does not support fast failover, it supports automatic multi\-AZ failover\.
+Although Aurora Serverless does not support fast failover, it supports automatic Multi\-AZ failover\.
 Failover for Aurora Serverless takes longer than for an Aurora Provisioned cluster\.
 The Aurora Serverless failover time is currently undefined because it depends on demand and capacity availability in other AZs within the given AWS Region\.

 ## Aurora Serverless and Snapshots<a name="aurora-serverless.snapshots"></a>